 Attention: Bristow Hiring Panel

-You may also email your application to OSGRecruit@usdoj.gov.
+Applicants may also email application packages to OSGRecruit@usdoj.gov.
 Please send attachments in pdf format and note “Bristow Applicant” in the subject line.

 About Benjamin H. Bristow